Just got back from a work day for the Knoxville area Angel Tree, and had a great time for a great cause.

 My kids and their very different riding styles:

-him (focused on the singletrack), her (observing the world around the trail)
+him (planning the jumps he wants to hit on the trail), her (observing the world around the trail)

 Thursday, July 4, 2013